dgs3/dgs3.github.io/_posts/2016-06-05-communication.md

 I find (again, for personal stuff) that the two things that help me finish stuff are:

-1. Working in bitsized chunks, being realistic about timelines.
+1. Working in bitsized chunks, being realistic about time lines.
 2. Not telling a soul about what I'm working on.

-The former helps me not spend my entire weekend on a single thing that ends up being frusting and subsequently shelved.
+The former helps me not spend my entire weekend on a single thing that ends up being frustrating and subsequently shelved.
 Giving myself a month to work on even small projects helps keep my interest.
-The latter saves any sort of embarassment, since telling a friend you're working on something really cool then not finishing it feeds that frustration.
+The latter saves any sort of embarrassment, since telling a friend you're working on something really cool then not finishing it feeds that frustration.
 It's also nice to reveal something when it's near or totally completed.